Reconnect with Nature on NEPA's Best Waters

 Introduce the little ones to a lifelong angling obsession on this easily accessible lake.
 You can fish more than 7 miles of shoreline or set sail on a boat, canoe or kayak to try your luck on 198 acres of open water.
 Aspiring anglers, head to Trostle Pond, a 12-and-under spot in the north end of the park.

 This 949-acre lake is long rumored to be one of the best places for largemouth bass in the entire state.
 It’s also one of the few spots in NEPA where dedicated anglers can possibly land a monster striped bass.
 For a change in scenery, hit Pohopoco Creek for some great trout fishing.

 Silver Creek and Fall Brook

 Fly fishing is the favored method on these two pristine streams.
-With many trout clocking in at 18-24 inches, it’s easy to see why avid anglers keep this one on their list of favorites.
+With many trout clocking in at 18-24 inches, it’s easy to see why avid anglers keep the Salt Springs State Park spots on their list of favorites.

 This hidden gem, found just on the edge of Slocum Township, is a perfect secret spot for those looking to reel in the big ones.
 The 160-acre lake is home to northern pike and bass year-round and stocked with trout in the spring and fall.

 Make a scenic escape to this peaceful 30-acre Sweet Valley pond.
 You’re likely to run into quite a few largemouth bass, alongside smaller bluegills and sunfish.

 As one of the largest lakes in the state, Lake Wallenpaupack can be a fisherman’s paradise if you know how to play it right.
 Walleye, bass and pike are popular catches, but you can find a wide variety of fish spread over all 5,700 acres.
 If possible, get out on a boat to better your chances.